1st Tank Battalion: World War II

-After the outbreak of World War II the unit subsequently was ordered to the South Pacific and began movement to the area in the Spring of 1942.
+After the outbreak of World War II the unit subsequently was ordered to the South Pacific and began movement to the area in the spring of 1942.
 Companies from the battalion were eventually deployed to Samoa and New Zealand.
 The first combat operation for units from the battalion was the Guadalcanal campaign, in which they were equipped with the predecessor of the famed M3 Stuart light tank; the M2A4 light tank.
 On 7 August 1942, Companies A and B took part in the 1st Marine Division's landings on the Japanese held island.
-The next month saw, M2A4 light tanks from the battalion supporting infantry units in the Battle of Bloody Ridge.
+The next month saw, M2A4 light tanks from the battalion supporting infantry units in the Battle of Edson's Ridge.
 The two companies continued to engage the enemy until the end of the year when the 1st Marine Division was relieved by the Army forces.
 The 1st Tank Battalion's campaign during this period was unique, in that the only combat experienced by the M2A4 light tank in World War II, by US forces, was while assigned to the US Marine Corps 1st Tank Battalion.
 The division was then moved to Australia in January 1943 where units of the 1st Tank Battalion were once again reunited.

 Late that year the battalion moved to New Guinea to begin preparations for the Cape Gloucester, New Britain operation.
 1st Marine Division units including the 1st Tank Battalion made an amphibious assault on Cape Gloucester the day after Christmas 1943.
 Battalion tanks were immediately committed to the drive to expand the beachhead; but progress was impeded, not only by the resistance of the Japanese but also by the torrential rains and the rough terrain.
 For the rest of the month and in early January, the Marines made heavy contact with Japanese forces.